sous-chefs/postgresql/README.md

 end
 ```

-### postgresql_extention
+### postgresql_extension

-This resource manages postgresql extensions with a given database to ease installation/removal.
+This resource manages postgresql extensions for a given database.

-**Deprecation Note:** The format `database/extension` to determine the database and extention to install has been deprecated.
-Please use the properties 'database' and 'extension' instead.

 #### Actions